Edgegap Plugin - Automated Game Server Hosting - Unity Tutorial

 Load up your project.
 In our case, we are using the tank sample project from Mirror Networking that is already setup for dedicated game servers.
 Any project set up for dedicated server will work with Edgegap’s plugin.

-From the top navigation menu, select “Tool” and then click on “Edgegap Hosting” which will open the plugin window.
+From the top navigation menu, select “Tool” and then click on “Edgegap Hosting” which opens the plugin’s window.

 To function, you first have to generate a token.

 To do so, you must create an Edgegap account.
-Click on the “Get a Token” button which will open up your browser.
+Click on the “Sign in to Edgegap” button which will open up your browser.

-Signing up is free and takes just a few seconds.
-First, select “Get Started” at the bottom, then from the login screen, input your email and a password and opt into our terms.
+If you do not have an account, signing up is free and takes just a few seconds.
+Select “Get Started” at the bottom, then input your email and a password and opt in to our terms.
 You’ll then instantly get a verification email.
 Click on “Confirm Your Email” to validate your account.
 Finally, input your organization’s name and confirm.

 This is Edgegap application’s dashboard.
 We strongly recommend exploring it with the tour, but we’ll skip it for this video.
 Automatically, a pop up with your unique OneClick Token appears.
 Simply copy it by clicking on the clipboard icon and paste it directly in the plugin’s text box.